ramtintafaq/OnlineShop/README.md

 ## Project Description
 This project is an online shopping platform built using **Spring Boot**.
 The platform allows users to browse products, add them to their shopping cart, and checkout.
 The checkout process clears the cart, and users can manage their profiles and past purchases.
 Admins can manage products, view sales, and create product listings.
 Additionally, users can reset their passwords via email through the **Forgot Password** feature.

+To enhance performance and scalability, this application leverages **Redis** for caching frequently accessed data such as product listings, brands, and shopping cart information.

 ## Features

 ### User: